veeral-patel/incidents/README.md

 phishing campaign, insider abuse, an application vulnerability, a denial-of-service attempt, or any other kind of security incident.

+If you work at a SOC, MSSP, incident response firm, or an internal detection/response team, INCIDENTS is for you.

 ## Investigations are tree-like

 Investigations are tree-like: a piece of malware may spawn an enterprise-wide sweep, which may find another piece of malware, which may spawn